ghuntley/ghuntley-monorepo-retired/README.md

 ## Tools

-* `third_party/copyright-headers` idempotently add copyright headers to source files unless a stub `.autocopyrightignore` is found in the current or parent directory.
+* `third_party/copyright-headers` idempotently add copyright headers to source files with the contents of `.copyrightheader` unless a stub `.autocopyrightignore` is found in the current or parent directory.
 * `third_party/licensed` verify the licenses of dependencies.
 * `third_party/nixpkgs` contains my fork of the Nix package manager packages.